Skip to content Skip to footer

 All services offered by Harrison Healthcare Inc. are for Canadian residents, and information provided on this site should not be considered solicitation for residents of other countries.

-We would like to acknowledge with gratitude that we operate on the traditional, ancestral, and unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations in Vancouver, and of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Mountain Nakoda Nations, and the Métis Nation (Region 3) in Calgary.
-With appreciation, we recognize that these lands have been stewarded by them since time immemorial.
+We would like to acknowledge, with gratitude, that Harrison Healthcare operates on the traditional, ancestral, and unceded territories of many Nations.
+In Vancouver, we acknowledge the Musqueam, Squamish, and Tsleil-Waututh Nations.
+In Calgary, we acknowledge the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe (Stoney) Nakoda Nations, and the Métis Nation (Region 3).
+In Toronto, we acknowledge the Mississaugas of the Credit, the Anishnaabeg, the Haudenosaunee, and the Huron-Wendat peoples, whose shared territory is covered by the Dish with One Spoon Wampum Belt Covenant and Treaty 13.
+With appreciation, we recognize that these lands have been stewarded by these Indigenous communities since time immemorial and continue to be home to many diverse First Nations, Inuit, and Métis peoples.

-©2024 Harrison Healthcare | All Rights Reserved | Website by PilotStar™ Media
+©2025 Harrison Healthcare | All Rights Reserved | Website by PilotStar™ Media